A compassionate team focused on your success.

 Alex specializes in treating anxiety, OCD, chronic pain, depression and other mood related issues.
 By understanding and confronting these challenges collaboratively, he seeks to empower his clients to lead the lives they want for themselves.
 Alex has extensive experience working with young men and boys and he utilizes the particular tools and approaches that work best with this population that is often under-served in the therapeutic setting.

 In his spare time he loves to tend his garden, hike the hills of Novato and mountain bike.
 Alex also spends a good deal of time playing Dungeons and Dragons, Magic: The Gathering and a number of video games, all in an effort to better understand his clients.
-At least this is the excuse he gives his wife..
+At least this is the excuse he gives his wife.

-Sara Dukker, MFT
+Sara Dukker, LMFT

 At the core of her practice, Sara focuses on supporting growth and change using Cognitive Behavioral Therapy (CBT).
 She has received CBT training through the Beck Institute for Cognitive Behavior Therapy.
 Sara has also received training in the Yale University Supportive Parenting for Anxious Childhood Emotions (SPACE) approach.